-&lt;sup>1 Theodore David Einarsson, Harold Paul Einarsson & Russell John Einarsson v.
-Canada, ICSID Case No. UNCT/20/6 [hereinafter, "Einarsson"].
+Theodore David Einarsson, Harold Paul Einarsson & Russell John Einarsson v.
+Dominion of Can., ICSID Case No. UNCT/20/6, Decision on Claimant's Motion to Disqualify Counsel, (July 8, 2024), 8 ICSID (2022), [hereinafter "Einarsson"].

-Incorporated ["GSI"] company, in the creation and utilisation of seismic data pertinent to oil and gas exploration in the offshore areas of Newfoundland and Labrador, Canada.
-Seismic data, which provides valuable information about the subterranean geological formations, is crucial for identifying potential oil and gas reserves.
-The creation of this data involves sophisticated technology and significant financial investment, leading to the argument that such data should be protected under copyright laws asIP.
+The Claimants in the case, Mr. Theodore Einarsson and his two sons, Paul and Russell, were involved, through their Geophysical Services Incorporated ["GSI"] company, in the creation and utilisation of seismic data pertinent to oil and gas exploration in the offshore areas of Newfoundland and Labrador, Canada.
+Seismic data, which provides valuable information about the subterranean geological formations, is crucial for identifying potential oil and gas reserves.2 The creation of this data involves sophisticated technology and significant financial investment, leading to the argument that such data should be protected under copyright laws as IP.

 The dispute arose when the Canadian government, appearing as the Respondent, implemented regulatory measures that, according to the Claimants, effectively expropriated their copyright in the seismic data without providing adequate compensation, arguably breaching the investment protection obligations under NAFTA.
 The Claimants argued that Canada's regulatory actions, which required the submission of seismic data to Canadian authorities, eventually making such data available to the public or third parties, constituted an indirect expropriation of the Claimants' IP rights.
 Before the start of the arbitration, the Claimants had been involved in extensive, years-long litigation against Canadian authorities, in which they challenged Canadian authorities' disclosure of their seismic data to third parties, leading to alleged violations of copyright and trade secrets.
-Finally, the Court of Appeal of Alberta recognised GSI as the owner of the copyright, but ruled in favour of Canadian authorities, on the basis of lex specialis that allowed the State to disclose data according to the oil and gas legal framework.
+Finally, the Court of Appeal of Alberta recognised GSI as the owner of the copyright, but ruled in favour of Canadian authorities,